-Strengths Weaknesses Market town "feel" Low demand for housing and low house prices in some areas Range of shops Poor quality housing in some areas Theatres Poor rail links Music venues Traffic congestion on North Valley Road and through the town Built heritage A significant number of deprived areas (Figure 5) Rural setting and landscape Relatively low incomes Good bus links Empty properties Parks and open spaces Low customer spend Food and drink establishments Poor air quality in the North Valley Air Quality Management Area M65 Below average health statistics Range of events Perceived poor retail offer Civic pride and community ambition and involvement Free car parking Lower than average educational attainment Local wildlife and biodiversity Network of Public Rights of Way, footpaths and bridleways Opportunities Threats Speciality shops Out of centre retail Theatres Competition from other centres Music venues Online shops and services Access to open countryside Population loss from inner urban area Previously developed land Future of public services Links between out of town retail and town centre uses Site viability problems, particularly in inner areas Foulridge by-pass Changing demographic - growing elderly population Reopening of the Colne-Skipton rail line with improved services to Skipton, Leeds and Manchester Colne and Villages by-pass Regeneration funding and projects, including Levelling Up fund bids Loss of open land and biodiversity Colne and Villages by-pass Reduced employment prospects post- Pandemic Leeds and Liverpool Canal town possessed and faced before embarking on plan making.
+Strengths Weaknesses

+Market town "feel" Low demand for housing and low house

+Range of shops Poor quality housing in some areas

+Theatres Poor rail links

+Music venues Traffic congestion on North Valley Road

+Wusie vehues and through the town

+Built heritage A significant number of deprived areas (Figure 5)

+Rural setting and landscape Relatively low incomes

+Good bus links Empty properties

+Parks and open spaces Low customer spend

+Food and drink establishments Poor air quality in the North Valley Air

+Quality Management Area

+M65 Below average health statistics

+Range of events Perceived poor retail offer

+Civic pride and community ambition and involvement

+Free car parking Lower than average educational attainment

+Local wildlife and biodiversity

+Network of Public Rights of Way,

+footpaths and bridleways

+Opportunities Threats

+Speciality shops Out of centre retail

+Theatres Competition from other centres

+Music venues Online shops and services

+Access to open countryside Population loss from inner urban area

+Previously developed land Future of public services

+Links between out of town retail and town centre uses Site viability problems, particularly in inner areas

+Foulridge by-pass Changing demographic - growing elderly population

+Reopening of the Colne-Skipton rail line with improved services to Skipton, Leeds and Manchester Colne and Villages by-pass

+Regeneration funding and projects, including Levelling Up fund bids Loss of open land and biodiversity

+Colne and Villages by-pass Reduced employment prospects post- Pandemic

+Leeds and Liverpool Canal

+2.2 The SWOT analysis took several weeks to prepare during early brainstorming meetings.
+The Working Group identified the strengths, weaknesses, opportunities and threats the town possessed and faced before embarking on plan making.
 Draft SWOTs were made and discussed in meetings then refined between meetings after participants had had a chance to reflect.
 Then the SWOT was fully tested at the informal consultation in 2018, after which further tweaks were made, following input from the public and additional consideration by the Working Group.